I grew up with a family that was always praying for others. So, as I grew in my faith, I began to pray for others as well.

 Almost a year had passed since we had asked God to bring her daughter home.

 What she said next surprised me.
-“Don’t make it obvious that you are looking, but do you see the young girl behind me in the colorful floral dress?
+“Don’t make it evident that you are looking, but do you see the young girl behind me in the colorful floral dress?

-I looked behind her and was quickly able to identify the young girl she was describing.
+I looked behind her and quickly identified the young girl she was describing.

 She said, “She and I have been fussing all morning, but she is off the drugs, reunited with her child, and has returned home.
 God has brought my daughter home and restored her”.